projectmesa/mesa/examples/shape_example/Readme.md

 A very basic example model to showcase the visualization on web browser.

-A simple grid is dispalyed on browser with two agents.
+A simple grid is displayed on browser with two agents.
 The example does not have any agent motion involved.
-This example does not have any movenment of agents so as to keep it to the simplest of level possible.
+This example does not have any movement of agents so as to keep it to the simplest of level possible.

 This model showcases following features: